 The solar wind then blows these gases and dust particles away from the direction of the Sun causing two tails to form.
 These tails always point away from the Sun as the comet travels around it.
 One tail is called the ion tail and is made up of gases which have been broken apart into charged molecules and ions by the radiation from the Sun.
 Since the most common ion, CO+ scatters the blue light better than red light, to observers, this ion tail often appears blue.

 The other tail is called a dust tail and normally appears white.
 The dust in this tail is less strongly affected by the solar wind since the particles of dust are much larger than the ions in the ion tail.
 That is why the dust tail is usually curved rather than straight, and does not point directly away from the Sun, because it is also influenced by the motion of the comet.
-The tails of the comet can be extremely large and my extend a distance of up to 1 AU (the distance between the Earth and the Sun)!
-Both tails can be seen in the image of Comet Hale-Bopp to the right, taken by Malcom Ellis in England.
+The tails of the comet can be extremely large and may extend a distance of up to 1 AU (the distance between the Earth and the Sun)!
+Both tails can be seen in the image of Comet Hale-Bopp to the a, taken by Malcom Ellis in England.

 The Kuiper belt is a region between about 30 and 50 AU from the Sun in the plane of the ecliptic.
 It is believed to be where most of the trans-Neptunian objects are, including Pluto and several other recently discovered dwarf planets.
 It is also thought to be the origin of many of the solar system's short-period comets.
 There are several types of Kuiper belt objects, or KBOs.
 Classical KBOs orbit between 30 and 50 AU from the Sun with most between 42 and 48 AU.
 They tend to have orbital inclinations of less than 30°.
 Another type of KBO are called scattered KBOs which have much higher orbital eccentricities.
 They probably moved into these irregular orbits as a result of gravitational interactions with gas giants, especially Neptune.
 They are thought to be one source of short period comets.
 The last type of KBO are called resonant KBOs because these objects are in resonance orbits with Neptune.
 Many are in 3:2 orbital resonance with Neptune, while others are in 4:3, 5:3 or 2:1.
 These orbital resonances are relatively stable orbits, and prevent the objects being pushed out of orbit by Neptune's gravity.
 KBOs in a 3:2 resonance are called plutinos, named after Pluto.